jouinisayf/open-data-portals-irve/README.md

 However, the quality of metadata and governance still depends heavily on the producer.
 While institutional and professional actors generally follow best practices, others publish datasets with limited documentation and unclear reuse conditions.

-Thus, the portal successfully encourages standardization, but full compliance remains uneven in practice.